-Have you ever wondered where WordPress stores posts and pages?
+Have you ever wondered where WordPress posts and pages stored?
 It’s a bit counterintuitive, especially if you’re not familiar with how WordPress works.

 WordPress stores the content of your posts and pages in the wp_posts table of your database.
 Because WordPress uses dynamic PHP templates to display your content, it does not store an individual HTML file for each page on your site.